 NowPow provides a verified list of local health and social services, so users know what is available to meet clients’ needs.
 Users can track results and text, email, or print referrals in multiple languages for clients–and send appointment reminders or other follow-ups.

 Since December 2018, THT has hosted five “town hall” meetings introducing NowPow to community partners and currently provides access for 93 users representing 18 partner organizations–with more agencies planning to join in upcoming months.

 In addition to streamlining efforts to address SDOH for clients, the process of introducing NowPow to a new audience of social service providers and working with partners to implement the platform has created new connections among Trenton’s social service and clinical care providers.

 Case managers, social workers and others from seven agencies and THT’s care management team collaborated on a social determinant of health screening tool for NowPow users to assess housing, transportation, food insecurity and other social needs.
-A NowPow Steering Committee also recently agreed on definitions of “urgent” and “non-urgent” referrals and response times for each.
+A NowPow Steering Committee also agreed on definitions of “urgent” and “non-urgent” referrals and response times for each.